-Several airline hubs in the U.S.A. offer direct connections to Belize.
+Airline hubs in the U.S.A. offer direct connections to Belize.
 From Central and South America several airlines offer non-stop service or connecting flights.
 To find the most affordable flights, stay flexible on your dates, avoid peak holiday travel (around Christmas and Easter), and sign up for Internet specials and e-mail fare alerts.
 The big airlines currently serving the country are American, Continental, US Airways, Delta, and TACA.
-Budget.
 Budget airliner Southwest Airlines is the latest entrant to the Belize air transport market from its William P. Hobby Airport in Houston.
 Regional airlines such as Maya Island Air and Tropic offer flights to Cancun (Mexico) as well as Guatemala and Honduras (San Pedro Sula).
 More on Airfare to Belize.

-Not a few visitors from North America fly into Cancún, Mexico, for the cheap airfares, then catch a bus (about five hours) to Belize.
+Plucky visitors from North America and Europe fly into Cancún, Mexico, for the cheap airfares, then catch a bus (about five hours) to Belize.
 The country is well served by private air and Belize helicopter services for transport and aerial sight seeing.
-Helicopter tours of the many natural wonders of Belize are a new service and can be arranged by most resorts and travel agencies.
+Helicopter tours of the many natural wonders of Belize are a new service and can be arranged by most any resort or travel agencies.